FINE Program Rural Scholarship

 The practical workshops allowed me to practice and reflect on how to implement some specific nursing interventions such as the provision of mouthcare (oral immune therapy), nesting, early feeding and positioning amongst other skills.
 My improved nesting and positioning skills have been utilised already and I could see how it assisted a baby to be able to self regulate when they were displaying signs of stress (I also learnt how to observe and recognise signs of stress).

-The program was well structured and presenters extremely knowledgeable and experienced in neonatal neurodevelopmental care.
+The programme was well structured and presenters extremely knowledgeable and experienced in neonatal neurodevelopmental care.
 It was wonderful that the information and skills provided in the course were based on the latest evidence as this will provide a foundation for me to be able to share my new knowledge and skills with colleagues.

 Thanks so much to Nadine and Kim and the NIDCAP team at CHW!"